mfitsilis/ibfeed/README.md

 one at a later point.<br>
 Most important in this library is the historical data request and order transmission.<br>

-The makefile is works with MS Visual C++ 14.
+The makefile works with MS Visual C++ 14.
 It has been tested with the 32bit kdb+ version 3.2<br>
 and the 32bit c.dll.
 Both this and the ibfeed dll must be copied inside the c:\q\w32<br>
 directory where q.exe resides. build.bat builds the dll using the makefile and copies it<br>
 inside the q directory.<br>